vyta/bedrock/gitops/rings/README.md

 ### 2. Image Tag Release Pipeline

-The [Image Tag Release Pipeline](https://github.com/microsoft/bedrock/blob/rings/gitops/azure-devops/ImageTagRelease.md), which is a core component of the Bedrock CI/CD workflow,will acknowledge the creation of a new Ring when a git branch is created.
+The [Image Tag Release Pipeline](https://github.com/microsoft/bedrock/blob/rings/gitops/azure-devops/ImageTagRelease.md), which is a core component of the Bedrock CI/CD workflow,will acknowledge the creation of a new ring when a git branch is created.
 Like any other commit, it will trigger the build for the Image Tag Release process.
 Recall that this will execute a Build Pipeline to build and push a Docker image using the new image tag.
 Then, it will initiate the Release pipeline, where a Pull Request will be created to (1) have Fabrikate update the image tag (along with other metadata) in the **service Fabrikate definitions** (e.g. config/common.yaml), (2) add a new subcomponent (via `fab add` command) to the **service** `component.yaml` (shown below).

 ### 3. Merge Pull Request against Service HLD Repo

-A developer on a project must manually engage a Pull Request merge in order to gate access for a Ring to production.
+A developer on a project must manually engage a Pull Request merge in order to gate access for a ring to production.

 ### 4. Manifest Generation Pipeline